twidddj/tokmangan/README.md

 # TokManGAN
 codes for TokManGAN: [Token Manipulation Generative Adversarial Network for Text Generation](https://arxiv.org/pdf/2005.02794.pdf)

-This is a hierarchical sequence generation model, that first decides whether a blank is added or used a given token, if a blank is added then fill it, otherwise decides how utilize a given token (use , replace, ignore, etc).
+This is a hierarchical sequence generation model, that first decides whether a blank is added or a given token is used, if a blank is added then fill it, otherwise decides how utilize a given token (use , replace, ignore, etc).

 ## Instructions